• Skip to primary navigation

 Jump to:

-• How to Make Your Chicken Pot Pie
+• 🔪 How to Make Biscuit Chicken Pot Pie

-There are quite a few ingredients (don't let that daunt you!), but most are pretty basic, making this biscuit pot pie easy to make any time!
+There are quite a few ingredients (don't let that daunt you!), but most are pretty basic.
+This biscuit pot pie is easy to make at any time!

 Chicken Pot Pie Filling

-• Yellow Onion – A white onion works well also, or shallot if you’re looking for a milder onion flavor.
+• Yellow Onion – ¼ cup of yellow onion (or white onion, or shallot if you’re looking for a milder onion flavor).

-• Peas – Frozen peas are best.
+• Peas – ½ cup of frozen peas (thawed out).
 Canned peas tend to be mushy and less flavorful.

 Cream Biscuits

-• Baking powder - You can substitute with baking soda and some vinegar but cut the amount in half.
+• Baking powder - 2 teaspoons of baking powder.
+(You can substitute with baking soda and some vinegar but cut the amount in half).

-• Egg – One large egg but you can also use 2 small eggs if necessary.
+• Egg – 1 large egg but you can also use 2 small eggs if necessary (beaten).

 Homemade Chicken Pot Pie Filling

-5. Now it’s time to slowly add the chicken broth, starting with a small amount, until the flour is fully integrated into the gravy.
-Then add all the herbs and spices (oregano, thyme, parsley, salt, and pepper).
+4. Add broth.
+Now it’s time to slowly add ¾ cup of chicken broth, starting with a small amount, until the flour is fully integrated into the gravy.
+Then add all the herbs and spices (¼ teaspoon oregano, ½ teaspoon thyme, 2 tablespoons of optional fresh parsley, and ½ teaspoon salt & pepper).
 Keep stirring continuously and then add the remaining chicken broth.

-6. Stir in the diced chicken and potatoes and bring it all to a simmer for about 2 minutes.
-Throw the peas in and simmer for 2 more minutes.
+5. Add chicken.
+Stir in ½ pound of diced chicken and 3 diced red potatoes and bring it all to a simmer for about 2 minutes.
+Throw the ½ cup of thawed peas in and simmer for 2 more minutes.

-7. While stirring, add in the heavy cream.
+6. Stir in cream.
+While stirring, add 1 ½ cups of heavy cream.
 Now is a great time to taste and adjust spices as necessary.

 Cream Biscuits from Scratch

-1. Using a large bowl, combine the sugar, flour, baking soda, and salt.
+1. Make biscuit dough.
+Using a large bowl, combine 2 cups of flour, 2 teaspoons of baking powder, 1 teaspoon of salt, and 1 tablespoon of sugar.
 Whisk until they are all combined.
-Add the cream to the dry mixture and mix until it is a crumbly dough.
+Add 1 ½ cups of heavy cream to the dry mixture and mix until it makes a crumbly dough.

-2. Place the dough on a lightly floured surface and squeeze all the dough pieces into a ball.
+2. Form balls of dough.
+Place the dough on a lightly floured surface and squeeze all the dough pieces into a ball.

-4. After the dough has rested, form it into desired thickness and use a knife, a cookie-cutter, or a glass to cut out the biscuits.
+4. Cut out biscuits.
+After the dough has rested, form it to your desired thickness and use a knife, a cookie-cutter, or a glass to cut out the biscuits.

 Assemble and Bake

-2. Spoon the chicken pot pie filling into the casserole dish and place the biscuits on top.
+2. Build pot pie casserole.
+Spoon the chicken pot pie filling into the casserole dish and place the biscuits on top.
 Brush the biscuits with an egg wash.

-3. Bake for 12 to 15 minutes, or until the biscuits look golden brown and you see the pie filling bubbling at the edges.
+3. Bake.
+Place the pot pie on the middle of the center rack in the oven and bake for 12 to 15 minutes.
+It is ready when the biscuits look golden brown and you see the pie filling bubbling at the edges.
 Serve immediately.

 Your leftover biscuit chicken pot pie casserole can be stored in an airtight container for 2 - 3 days in the refrigerator.
-Make sure that the casserole is fully cooled before storing.
+Make sure that the casserole is fully cooled before storing it.

 To reheat your pot pie, place your desired portion into an oven-safe dish and heat at 350ºF (175ºC) for approximately 10 minutes, or until fully warmed.
 You can also microwave your casserole portion(s) on high for 1 minute, then in 30-second increments until it reaches your desired temperature.